For years I thought that the only men who willingly play netball were:

 - dragged kicking and screaming by their girlfriends

-- single, and have had the epiphany that fit women flock to netball
+- single, and are hoping that they can pick up one of the legions of fit women who flock to netball

 Let’s break it down logically (AKA Man-Style).